How should GPs assess fracture risk?

-There are several fracture risk assessment tools, including FRAX(r) and QFracture, in the NICE short clinical guideline CG146 - Osteoporosis: Assessing the risk of fragility fracture, published in August 2012.
+There are several fracture risk assessment tools, including FRAX(r) and QFracture, in the NICE short clinical guideline CG146 - Osteoporosis: Assessing the risk of fragility fracture, published in August 2012 and updated in 2017, and the QS149 - Osteoporosis Quality Standard published in 2017.
 Those at risk should be identified opportunistically, either because they have already suffered a fracture or because they have a clinical risk factor or disease associated with a low BMD.
 FRAX(r) is likely to overestimate fracture risk in patients who are already taking an osteoporosis treatment and fracture risk may be underestimated in patients with clinically apparent vertebral fracture, who have had multiple fragility fractures or where there has been high exposure to corticosteroids, alcohol or smoking.
 More information on the limitations of FRAX(r) is given by the International Society for Clinical Densitometry.
 As with any assessment tool or guidance, clinical judgement should always be used.
 The following table, taken from CG146, summarises the risk factors included in both tools (as of April 2012):

 |Parental history of hip fracture||Yes||Yes|